 For the Bitcoin Day Ahead

-Support from the broader market would be needed, however, for Bitcoin to break out from Friday’s high $9,406.6.
+Support from the broader market would be needed, however, for Bitcoin to break out from Saturday’s high $9,406.6.
 Resistance at $9,500 has continued to pin Bitcoin back since 11th June.

-Barring a broad-based crypto rally, the first major resistance level and Friday high would likely cap any upside.
+Barring a broad-based crypto rally, the first major resistance level at $9,459.27 would likely cap any upside.

-In the event of a crypto rebound, Bitcoin could eye the second major resistance level at $9,717.43 before any pullback.
+In the event of a crypto breakout, Bitcoin could test the second major resistance level at $9,547.23.

-Failure to avoid a fall through the $9,420 pivot could see Bitcoin struggle for another day.
+Failure to avoid a fall through the $9,320 pivot level could see Bitcoin struggle on the day.

 This article was originally posted on FX Empire